Genusbiz/docs/developers/guidelines-and-best-practices/web-service-guidelines/identifying-and-naming-xml-schemas-and-elements-for-use-with-web-services.md

 For example:

-For an operation named <span style="FONT-STYLE: italic">GetItem, the XML element used for the request should be named <span style="FONT-STYLE: italic">GetItem, and the XML element used for the response should be named <span style="FONT-STYLE: italic">GetItemResponse.
+For an operation named *GetItem*, the XML element used for the request should be named *GetItem*, and the XML element used for the response should be named *GetItemResponse*.

 The same XML root element can therefore not be used for two different operations within the same web service.
 To use the same XML structure for two different operations, simply create extra elements, with the correct names, based on the same type.